hoangsvit/eplus.dev/cm04pafp9000r09jv7uosbon0.md

 Cymbal Bank is interested in integrating a centralized security monitoring platform to help monitor threats and remediate vulnerabilities across their Google Cloud resources in their corporate banking applications.
 As a Cloud Security Engineer, you are tasked with learning about Security Command Center's export and analytics features so you can deliver a presentation to the CTO on the services' benefits.

-## **Task 1: Create a continuous export pipeline to Pub/Sub.**
+## Task 1.
+Create a continuous export pipeline to Pub/Sub

-Security Command Center can export security findings to external resources using several methods, including:
+Security Command Center can export security findings to external resources using several methods, including the following:

 * Continuous exports to a BigQuery dataset.